How Is a Migraine Headache Different?

 About a quarter of people diagnosed with migraine ("migraineurs") have this type.
 For those who do not, their condition is known by professionals as "common migraine."
 Even without aura, you may experience light sensitivity, nausea, and other symptoms.

-"Classic" auras do not occur in all patients, but about 25% of migraine patients can have a prodromal phase.
-The prodromal phase occurs as long as 24 hours before migraine pain develops; the prodromal phase consists of mood changes (depressed, excited, irritable) and sensations of odd smells or tastes, while others may feel tired or tense.
+"Classic" auras do not occur in all patients, but about 25% of patients can have a prodromal phase—an early stage that begins with mild symptoms.
+The prodromal phase occurs as long as 24 hours before pain develops.
+Some experience mood changes (depression, excitability, irritability) and sensations of odd smells or tastes, while others may feel tired or tense.

 Trigger: Flashing Lights

 Migraine headaches are often triggered to occur when the person is exposed to a specific set of circumstances.
 One of the most common triggers is strong flickering light.
-For example, faulty fluorescent lights, a television picture rapidly going on and off, or sunlight reflected off of waves in a lake or the ocean are all potential triggers.
+For example, faulty fluorescent lights, a television picture rapidly going on and off, or sunlight reflected off of waves in a lake or the ocean are all potential triggers; there are many others.

 Trigger: Anxiety and Stress

-As mentioned, stress is sometimes a trigger for migraines.
-While it is unlikely that people can live stress-free lives, many people can reduce their stress and avoid triggering migraines by using relaxation techniques, deep breathing, and other biofeedback techniques.
+As mentioned, stress is sometimes a trigger.
+While it is unlikely that people can live stress-free lives, many people can reduce their stress and avoid triggering attacks by using relaxation techniques, deep breathing, and other biofeedback techniques.

 Trigger: Lack of Food or Sleep

-Regular daily patterns of meals and sleep work well for some individuals to avoid migraines.
-Sleep interruptions and lack of adequate fluid and/or food intake and even some food binges may trigger a migraine.
+Regular daily patterns of meals and sleep work well for some individuals to avoid attacks.
+Sleep interruptions and lack of adequate fluid and/or food intake and even some food binges may trigger them.